SUPER REVIEW WORLD

 During these Last Days of The Republic, I’ve decided to mark the ruling class’s victory over the American Dream by taking a look back at the most lovable oligarch Duckberg ever produced: Unca Scrooge.

 This game is about two avaricious ducks whose only interest on this earth is to amass more wealth than the other.
-They don't need more money, but having more than the other guy gives them self worth.
-In the process, indigenous peoples are stripped of their resources and valuables.
+They don't need more money, but having more than the other guy gives them self-worth.
+As their private war against each other rages, indigenous peoples are stripped of their resources and valuables.

 DuckTales’ music gets a chef's kiss, too.
 The soundtrack sometimes reaches Mega Man 2 levels of genius, particularly the Moon theme.
-It makes you feel like a true badass while you play, just like when you air-punched to Mr. Big or Warrant in your bedroom as a kid, long after you were supposed to be asleep.
+It makes you feel like a true badass, just like when you air-punched to Mr. Big or Warrant in your bedroom as a kid, long after you were supposed to be asleep.
 Art rules.
 I wish I could make some one day.

-Sometimes I wonder how much I missed out on due to being afraid.
+Sometimes I wonder how much of my childhood I missed out on due to fear.

-The moment I walked into Aaron’s house, on that cold February evening, I felt like I was stepping onto a different, richer planet.
-Against the wall of the living room sat a big screen TV with a comfortable looking couch and leather chairs surrounding it.
+The moment I walked into Aaron’s house on that cold February evening, I felt like I was stepping onto a different, richer planet.
+A big screen TV sat against the wall with a comfortable looking couch and leather chairs surrounding it.
 Actual art hung on the walls.
-The carpet was lush and my feet sank into it.
+The carpet wasn’t thin and threadbare like mine back home, it was so thick my feet sank into it.

-Aaron led us upstairs to his room, which was bigger than my living room at home, and I couldn’t believe my eyes.
+Aaron led us upstairs to his room, which was bigger than my living room at home, and I couldn’t believe my eyes when we entered.
 He had play sets from G.I.
 Joe, He-Man, Transformers, and more just tossed around on the floor.
-I mean the expensive ones, the ones I would stare at in the Sears Wish Book every Christmas, knowing to not even circle any of them because there was no way my parents could afford them.
+I mean the expensive sets, the ones I would stare at in the Sears Wish Book every Christmas, knowing to not even circle any of them because there was no way my parents could afford them.
+Omega Supreme was just tossed into a pile of stuff in the corner.
+THE Omega Supreme.
+Lying there like he was garbage.

-I said “Wow, you have the USS Flagg!
+My breath caught in my throat when I spotted the gigantic G.I.
+Joe aircraft carrier on the opposite side of the room.
+I said “Whoa, you have the USS Flagg!
 Can we play with it?”
-I had never seen the G.I.
-Joe play set in person before, I couldn’t believe he owned it.
-It was over a hundred dollars at Hills.
+I had never seen The Flagg in person before, I couldn’t believe he owned it, it was over a hundred dollars at Hills.
 He’d never even mentioned it to me.
+My body felt like it was being magnetically drawn to the thing.
+Probably my very first experience with physical lust.
+Jesus Christ, I needed it.

 “Nah,” he said.
 “It’s boring.”